 Sprouting Seeds in a Jar

-Any sprout seeds of your choosing can be grown in an old, clean jam jar or other similar container.
+Any sprout seeds of your choosing can be grown in an old, clean jam jar or pots.
 This method is readily available and is perfect for people who are trying to see if sprouting is right for them.

 Steps for Sprouted Seeds in Jars